 - Learn more about International COVID-19 Vaccination Certificates

 Trying to get home

-If you’re overseas and wish to return to Australia, be prepared for delays and disruptions due to travel restrictions, closed transit hubs and limits on the number of arrivals allowed into Australia.
+If you’re overseas and wish to return to Australia, be prepared for delays and disruptions due to travel restrictions.

 - See our general advice page for those trying to get home